On p/q-recognisable sets

 \section{Abstract}

 {N_{\raisebox{.2ex}[\height][\depth-.1ex]{ $\scriptstyle\pq$}}} Let~$\frac{p}{q}$ be a rational number.
-Numeration in base~$\pq$ is defined by a function that evaluates each finite word over~$A_p=\{0,\,1,\,\ldots,\allowbreak{p-1}\}$ to a rational number in some set~$\Vpq$.
-In particular,~$\Vpq$ contains all integers and the literature on base~$\pq$ usually focuses on the set of words that are evaluated to integers; it is a rather chaotic language which is not context-free.
-On the contrary, we study here the subsets of~$(\smash{\Vpq})^d$ that are \pqrecs, \ie realised by finite automata over~$\left(\Ap\right)^d$.
-First, we give a characterisation of these sets as those definable in a first-order logic, similar to the one given by the B{\"u}chi-Bruy{\`e}re Theorem for integer bases.
-Second, we show that the order relation and the modulo-$q$ operator are not \pqrec.
+Numeration in base~$\pq$ is defined by a function that evaluates each finite word over~$A_p=\{0,\,1,\,\ldots,\allowbreak{p-1}\}$ to a rational number.
+We let~$\Npq$ denote the image of this evaluation function.
+In particular,~$\Npq$ contains all nonnegative integers and the literature on base~$\pq$ usually focuses on the set of words that are evaluated to nonnegative integers; it is a rather chaotic language which is not context-free.
+On the contrary, we study here the subsets of~$(\smash{\Npq})^d$ that are \pqrecs, \ie realised by finite automata over~$\left(\Ap\right)^d$.
+First, we give a characterisation of these sets as those definable in a first-order logic, similar to the one given by the B{\"u}chi-Bruy{\`e}re Theorem for integer base numeration systems.
+Second, we show that the natural order relation and the modulo-$q$ operator are not \pqrec.